Julie-Montague/MixPro-Reproduction/README.md

-# MixPro: Reproduction and Analysis
+# MixPro: Constrained Reproduction and Critical Analysis
 Base Paper: MixPro: Data Augmentation with MaskMix and Progressive Attention Labeling for Vision Transformer (ICLR 2023)

 ## 1. Abstract
 This project focuses on reproducing the MixPro data augmentation strategy for Vision Transformers (ViTs).
 We conduct a partial reproduction under limited compute using a deterministically constructed subset of the original dataset.
 Rather than aiming for exact headline scores, we test whether the relative performance trends hold under Transfer Learning conditions.

 MixPro addresses limitations in prior Mixup-based methods by introducing two novel components: MaskMix (image space) and Progressive Attention Labeling (PAL) (label space).
-This repository contains a PyTorch implementation, reproduction results on a subset of ImageNet-1k, a scientific critique of the methodology, and a proposed improvement using Entropy-based confidence.
+This repository contains a PyTorch implementation, partial reproduction results on a subset of ImageNet-1k, a scientific critique of the methodology, and a proposed improvement.

 ## 2. Background & Motivation
 Vision Transformers (ViTs) generally require massive datasets to generalize well.
 While data augmentation techniques like CutMix and TransMix have helped, the authors identify specific issues when applied to ViTs: